Dorothea Chalmers Smith: Political Activity

 Detectives were posted on the door of her house to make sure that she did not escape.
 She managed to escape on occasion by dressing up in her younger sister's school uniform.

-Chalmers Smith had been given a Hunger Strike Medal 'for Valour' by WSPU.
+Chalmers Smith was given a Hunger Strike Medal 'for Valour' by WSPU.

 Later life

 Chalmers Smith and her husband divorced after the First World War, it is said due to pressure from the Kirk Session (parish group) at a time that it was difficult for a Church of Scotland minister to do so.
 She left with her three daughters, but she was not allowed to see her three sons again.

 After the Great War, Chalmers Smith worked in the newly established child welfare clinics in Glasgow.
 She did pioneering work in child-care and raised her daughters to be doctors.
 She died in 1944, and her silver WSPU Hunger Strike medal was donated to the People's Palace by one of her daughters.
 These medals were first presented by the WSPU at a ceremony in August 1909.

 The Suffragette Oak on Kelvinway was planted in 1918 to celebrate women’s first opportunity to vote in a general election and stands as a memorial to the likes of Helen Crawfurd, Dorothea Chalmers Smith, Jessie Stephen and Frances McPhun.